-This little digest is partly by way of cajoling my friend Nick into unleashing
+This little digest is partly by way of cajoling my friend Nick, distinguished tenor [cheap at the price],

 I’ll content myself with one anagram, on Mike Keith’s fine site, an extraordinary version of Dante’s Inferno: